griloHBG/BattleShipGame/README.md

 # BattleshipGame

-An usual 2-players battleship game (batalha naval, em português).
+An usual 2-players battleship game (batalha naval, in portuguese).